miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

 This expanded outline incorporates a broader theme of questioning everything and following the data, while maintaining a pragmatic focus and avoiding excessive philosophical digressions.
 It encourages readers to think critically about technology, embrace lifelong learning, and use their skills to shape a better future.

+---

+> There once was a webmaster who wrote
+> And knew not where to keep his next note;
+> Learned Python and vim but to unshackle him&#151;
+> Leapt on the `jekyll serve --livereload` boat!